 Travel demand won’t stay dead forever.

 With Covid-19 hysteria fading and mobility restrictions easing, consumers can and are traveling again.
 Not surprisingly, Airbnb’s bookings are rebounding, from a 70% drop in May, to a 30% drop in June.
-Given continued gains in U.S. air travel traffic since June, it is quite likely that Airbnb’s bookings are now trending in the down 10% to down 20% range, and potentially even better than that given robust staycationing trends.
+Considering continued gains in U.S. air travel traffic since June, it is quite likely that Airbnb’s bookings will turn positive soon.

-In other words, it is quite likely that Airbnb is almost back to normal bookings levels, and we still don’t have a Covid-19 vaccine.
+In other words, it is quite likely that Airbnb is almost back to normal bookings levels, and we still don’t have a Covid-19 vaccine on the market.

-Imagine what will happen when we do finally get a Covid-19 vaccine that is safe and easily accessible to the general public.
+Imagine what will happen when we do finally get an approved Covid-19 vaccine that is safe and easily accessible to the general public.
 Pent-up consumer travel demand will be unleashed.
-And the Airbnb growth narrative will resume, with growth rates like recovering to the 35% levels they saw in 2019.
+You’ll get this post-war feeling all across the globe.
+And the Airbnb growth narrative will resume, with growth rates recovering to the 35% levels they saw in 2019.